Blog

 What exactly does an IT person do?
 Why is it so important, and how can IT training benefit you?

-The day-to-day tasks of an IT professional varies depending on what area of IT you pursue.
+The day-to-day tasks of an IT professional vary depending on what area of IT you pursue.
 While Hollywood often shows information technology (IT) as one overarching concept, it’s traditionally broken down into two disciplines:

 • IT Support Analyst (like hardware and security)